-To help boost our referral numbers and increase our volunteer base, the Admissions Office and the IAWM Board hosted an alumni volunteer workshop in Indianapolis.
-Chip Timmons '96 led the workshop, along with a series held before home football games, and provided attendees with all of the tools necessary to identify and recruit future generations of Wabash men including roles volunteers can fill, reports on current recruitment strategies, updates on new academic and co-curricular programs, and materials for their recruiting arsenal.
-This workshop took place at Plews Shadley Racher & Braun (1336 N. Delaware St.).
+To help boost our referral numbers and increase our volunteer base, the Admissions Office and the IAWM Board hosted an alumni volunteer workshops before home football games in Crawfordsville and at Plews Shadley Racher & Braun in Indianapolis.
+The workshops provided attendees with all of the tools necessary to identify and recruit future generations of Wabash men including roles volunteers can fill, reports on current recruitment strategies, updates on new academic and co-curricular programs, and materials for your recruiting arsenal.

 NOVEMBER AFTER-WORK GATHERING - NOVEMBER 5, 2013

-Indy's Wabash Mafia convened for the last time in 2014, returning to bar at The Alexander hotel (333 S. Delaware St.), known in swanky circles as the Plat 99: Mixology Lounge.
+Indy's Wabash Mafia convened for the last time in 2013, returning to the bar at The Alexander hotel (333 S. Delaware St.), known in swanky circles as the Plat 99: Mixology Lounge.

 MOOT COURT FINALS - OCTOBER 29, 2013

-Thirty six Wabash students participated in the 20th Annual Wabash College Moot Court Competition, one of the fiercest undergraduate competitions of its kind in higher education.
+Thirty six Wabash students participated in the 20th Annual Wabash College Moot Court Competition.
 Cory Kopitzke ’14 was named Top Advocate.
-The judges panel selected Kopitzke over finalists Adam Alexander ’16, Nash Jones ’16, and Jacob Burnett ’15 .
+The judges panel selected Kopitzke over finalists Adam Alexander ’16, Nash Jones ’16, and Jacob Burnett ’15.

 The students argued their case in front of three real judges and a Wabash College professor.
 This year the panel was led by Professor Lloyd Wilson ’77, a professor of law at Indiana University Robert H. McKinney Law School.
 He was joined by Steven David, who has had a long and distinguished career, and now sits on the Indiana Supreme Court.
 Debra McVlicker Lynch is a U.S. Magistrate Judge and summa cum laude graduate of the IU School of Law.
 Each year a member of the Wabash faculty or administration serves as a judge.
 President Gregory Hess rounded out the panel.

-Pictured: Professor Tom Wilson '77 presents Cory Kopitzke '14 Top Advocate honors.
-Also: The participants in the 2013 Moot Court.
+Professor Tom Wilson '77 presents Cory Kopitzke '14 Top Advocate Honors.

 OCTOBER AFTER-HOURS GATHERING - OCTOBER 17, 2013